When Anger Becomes Abuse

 You are in a battle for your marriage, but the battle is not with your spouse.
-If he (she) is the one firing the shots at you and you are being forced to defend or protect yourself, give the situation your best shot in prayer.
-Ask God to deliver your husband (wife) from the evil spirit troubling him (her) (1 Samuel 16:14-23).
+If he [she] is the one firing the shots at you and you are being forced to defend or protect yourself, give the situation your best shot in prayer.
+Ask God to deliver your husband [wife] from the evil spirit troubling him [her] (1 Samuel 16:14-23).
 Ask God to give you the ability to stay calm in the midst of the battle.
 Ask Him to help you to resist striking back.

 All that being said, I am definitely not saying to stop defending or protecting yourself if you are in harm’s way.
-I’m not telling any wife to stay in her marriage if her mental or physical health is in danger, and especially not if her life is being threatened in any way whatsoever.
+I’m not telling any spouse to stay in her [or his] marriage if mental or physical health is in danger, and especially not if her [or his] life is being threatened in any way whatsoever.
 Abuse of any kind goes against all that God is and all that He has for you.
 No one is required to take it.
 If you are afraid of what your spouse might do to harm you or your children, make plans to get free.
 Find a place to go and people to help you move out.
 I have known of too many people who waited too long and suffered devastating consequences.
 Don’t be one of those statistics.

-If your husband is physically abusing you, call a domestic violence hotline.
+If your spouse is physically abusing you, call a domestic violence hotline.
 You will usually find it listed under “Community Services” or “Emergency Services” at the beginning of your phone book.
 They understand the situation and can help you make the right decisions as to what to do about it.
 If you need to leave home for your own safety or the safety of your children, they will help you do that.
 Even if you don’t end up leaving, it is good to have a plan.
 You need a safe place to go, a way to get there, someone to help, money you can have access to, and the legal papers and possessions you need to take with you.

-…Prayer for Breakthrough in My Husband (Wife)
+…Prayer for Breakthrough in My Husband [Wife]

 LORD, I DON’T WANT TO ever feel that “my soul has dwelt too long with one who hates peace” (Psalm 120:6).
-Deliver me from anger in my husband (wife).
+Deliver me from anger in my husband [wife].
 Your Word says, “A wholesome tongue is a tree of life, but perverseness in it breaks the spirit” (Proverbs 15:4).
-Where I have ever felt that an angry spirit in my husband (wife) has hurt me or broken my spirit, I pray You would heal those wounds and take away any unforgiveness I have because of it.
+Where I have ever felt that an angry spirit in my husband [wife] has hurt me or broken my spirit, I pray You would heal those wounds and take away any unforgiveness I have because of it.

 In addition, you will find that there are other helpful chapters you can read on anger, rudeness, abuse, communication break downs, depression, negative emotions, having children dominate your marriage, addictions and other destructive behaviors, outside influences on your sexual relationship, hardness of heart, distance in your relationship, the “D” word, infidelity, if one decides to leave home, lost hope, and more.
 Each chapter also has Scripture Truths to Stand on as well as Prayers for Protection on those particular subjects and Prayer Breakthroughs for you and also for your spouse.
 This is an excellent book that we highly recommend!